MapBBCode/mapbbcode-loader/README.md

 You can update one or all of maps when the content of divs is updated, using `window.updateMapBBCode()` function.
 Do not try to call it while a page is loading: it is initialized after all bbcodes are turned into maps.

 It is recommended to use `mapbbcode-window.html` from this repository with the loader, instead of the standard one: it uses the loader, and copies its settings from a parent window.
 Use `mapBBCodeOptions.windowPath` setting for that.
+If you use a relative path in `path` option, you might need to set `windowRelPath` option with the path relative to `mapbbcode-window.html` file (often `"."`).

 See an extended example of using the loader in [example.html](example.html) (run `make download` to get a copy of MapBBCode library for it).